Register a will

 Complete the testator details

-To register the existence of the Will, The National Will Register only requires the basic details of the testator, the date of the Will and where the original Will is safely stored.
-This is usually with the solicitor, Will writer or specific storage facility.
+To register the existence of the will, The National Will Register only requires the basic details of the testator, the date of the will and where the original will is safely stored.
+This is usually with the solicitor, will writer or specific storage facility.

 -